Purchasing your home in Lexington

-Here are my nine steps to buying a home.
+Below are my nine steps to buying a home.

-Step 1 – Prepare to buy
+Step 1 – Get ready to purchase a home

 I partner with some of the best mortgage professionals in Lexington, so you'll be in great hands.